krullmizter/dog-breed-id-fastai/README.md

 This project will take on a dog breed identification challenge by [Kaggle](https://www.kaggle.com/competitions/dog-breed-identification).
 The challenge uses the [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/).

 This notebook will automatically download the Stanford dataset from my personal Google Drive, via a public link.
 But if you prefer you can [download](https://www.kaggle.com/competitions/dog-breed-identification/data) the dataset as a `.zip` file from Kaggle (you need a free Kaggle account to be able to download the file).
+If you do download the `.zip` file yourself, be sure to unzip the file in the repo's root dir., and rename the file: `stanford-dogs-dataset`

 This project employs Python and the [Fast.ai](https://github.com/fastai/fastai) library to create an image classification model that leverages transfer learning and a convolutional neural network (CNN) to accurately and efficiently identify dog breeds trained on the Stanford Dogs dataset.

 This project also serves as the technical foundation for my bachelor's thesis on dog breed classification.
 The aim of this project, as well as my thesis, is to evaluate the efficiency and accuracy of my model when compared to similar models trained on the Standford Dogs Dataset.

-This notebook additionally explores the concepts of exploratory data analysis (EDA), data augmentation, and image pre-processing among others.
+This notebook additionally explores the concepts of exploratory data analysis (EDA), data augmentation, image pre-processing among others.

 ---
 ## Goals